-By knowing valuable information about your audiences such as age, gender, income, and demographics, will help you to communicate your message more effectively.
+Knowing valuable information about your audiences, such as age, gender, income, and demographics, will help you communicate your message more effectively.

 Discover Your Writer’s Voice

-Your unique writer's voice is what will separate yourself from all of the other artists selling art online.
+Your unique writer’s voice will separate yourself from all of the other artists selling art online.

 Defining a consistent writing style will allow your readers to connect with you.

 Your goal is to have your readers feel as if they know on a personal level.